user:

 To achieve an improvement in health outcomes, the investigative information from the test must result in a change in the management of a subsequent therapeutic service.
 In this sense, the test can only indirectly improve health outcomes and any improvement also needs to be balanced against any harm that the service might cause.
 This purpose defines the need for a codependent technology to be assessed.

-Prostheses List
+Prescribed List

 Please provide a rationale for the codependency